Key Takeaways

 North San Antonio (Stone Oak, Alamo Ranch)

-Median prices range from $320,000-$420,000.
+Median prices range from $320,000 to $420,000.
 This corridor has the fastest appreciation but also the most intense new construction competition.
 Builders deliver hundreds of new homes per quarter along the 1604 loop and Highway 281 corridor.
 Resale sellers here compete directly with brand-new homes offering builder incentives.
-Updated, well-priced homes will sell — but bidding wars are over.
+Updated, well-priced homes will sell, but multiple-offer scenarios are no longer common.

 South San Antonio (Brooks, Mission Area)

-The most affordable submarket at $180,000-$240,000, South SA has the highest investor activity in the metro.
+The most affordable submarket at $180,000 to $240,000, South SA has the highest investor activity in the metro.
 Brooks (formerly Brooks AFB) is bringing revitalization, but much of the south side has older housing stock.
-Cash buyers are most active here — purchasing properties that traditional buyers overlook due to deferred maintenance or outdated floor plans.
+Cash buyers are most active here, purchasing properties that traditional buyers overlook due to deferred maintenance or outdated floor plans.

 West San Antonio (Helotes, Lackland Corridor)